sl33pwalk/translate-shell-script/README.md

 tt <lang(optional)> <text>
 ```

-* translate-text - Just simple framework for translate-shell that makes it better for use!
+* translate-text - Just simple framework for translate-shell that makes it more pleasant to use!

 ### Features: